wgoode3/react-notes/forms.md

 this.setState({product: p});
 ```

 We do essentially the same process for ```price``` and any other inputs that we would have.
 When the user goes to submit the form, the ```newProduct``` method is called.
 The first thing we need to do is prevent the form from actually submitting anywhere (we want to handle this ourselves), so we call ```.preventDefault()``` on the synthetic event ```e```.
-After this we could do whatever we want to with out form date, to visualize this easily, let's use ```alert()``` to pop up the information in a prompt.
+After this we could do whatever we want to with our form date; to visualize this easily, let's use ```alert()``` to pop up the information in a prompt.
 Later we may want to pass this information into an array of products instead or even save it to a database with our REST server.

 \[Next\]